Undeclared at Rausser College

 - Review the requirements for their intended major.
 Requirements needed to declare will vary by major.

 - Meet with the advisor for the major they wish to declare.
-Please note that CNR advisors are primarily meeting with declared students for registration advising during the months of April and October, and are typically unavailable to meet with students seeking to declare during this time.
+Please note that Rausser advisors are primarily meeting with declared students for registration advising during the months of April and October, and are typically unavailable to meet with students seeking to declare during this time.

 Once all requirements needed to declare have been satisfied, students must complete the Change of College, Major, or Curriculum petition and meet with their intended major advisor.